easyTree/label-generator/README.md

 -   the dimensions of the label
 -   drawing functions, e.g. box, text
 -   a `LabelInfo` with the information to be displayed

+All units are in mm to allow easy label-creation